 \end{proof}

-Note, to guarantee that a target is unavoidable (for the \textit{Avoid} problem), the entire partition solution needs to be checked, however, to check if a target is reachable (for the \textit{Reach} problem) requires only one partition to be reachable.
-Although, in the \textit{Avoid} setting, the necessary amount of overlap may require numerous partition elements, the sub-problems corresponding to each element may be solved independently and thus the load of the total solution scales in a parallelizable, linear fashion, and serves as a practical way to tighten the conservative envelope.
-Ultimately, the division of space and resulting increased local accuracy greatly improves the total union guarantee, giving the closest experimental results to the true solution.
+Note, to guarantee that a target is unavoidable (in the \textit{Avoid} game), the entire partition solution needs to be checked, however, to check if a target is reachable (in the \textit{Reach} game) requires only one partition to be reachable.
+Ultimately, the division of space and the resulting increase in local accuracy greatly improves the total union guarantee, giving the closest experimental results to the true solution.
 This is demonstrated in the running example in Van der Pol system in Fig.~\ref{fig:LETP}.